ichortower/SecretNoteFramework/docs/author-guide.md

 This token works just like `{{HasFlag}}`: it returns a comma-separated list of all modded notes seen by the current player (at this time, no other specified players are supported.
-I may add this in the future, if it's feasible).
+I may add this in the future, if it's useful and feasible).
 You can use it in the same way:

 ```js
 "When": {